-But green tea, which contains about one-quarter the caffeine of coffee, also contains two unique relaxing compounds — l-theanine and EGCG.
-(24)
+Green tea contains about one-quarter the caffeine of coffee and it also contains two unique relaxing compounds, l-theanine and EGCG (epigallocatechin gallate).
+(30)

-According to Dr. Shawn Talbott, author of The Cortisol Connection Diet, l-theanine is a cortisol-controlling amino acid that counteracts the cortisol-increasing tendency of caffeine.
+According to Dr. Shawn Talbott, author of The Cortisol Connection Diet, l-theanine is an amino acid that counteracts the cortisol-increasing tendency of caffeine.

 12 Effects of Chronic Stress on Your Brain

-Changing your diet is a long-term cortisol reduction strategy, so you might want to jump-start your efforts to get results faster.
+Changing your diet is a long-term strategy, but you might want to jump-start your efforts to get results faster.

-Fortunately, there’s an entire group of supplements whose specific purpose is to reduce the negative effects of stress.
+Fortunately, there’s an entire group of supplements that specifically work to minimize the negative effects of stress.

 These unique substances, known as adaptogens, are herbal remedies that increase your resilience to mental, physical, and environmental stress.

 They work by reducing the stress hormone cortisol while strengthening function of the adrenal glands.
 (33)